 The hackers used a highly advanced ransomware virus known as RobbinHood.
-This is the same virus used last month in the ransomware attack on the city of Greenville, North Carolina.
+This virus is the same one used the previous month in a ransomware attack on the city of Greenville, North Carolina.
 RobbinHood prevents people from accessing server data without a digital key held by the hackers.

 How did the city react to the attack?

-As soon as Baltimore officials recognized the extent of the threat, the city took their servers down and quarantined the virus.
+As soon as Baltimore officials recognized the threat, the city took their servers down and quarantined the virus.
 This action prevented the malware from spreading any further.
-However, it also locked employees out of the city network and email accounts, while also crippling most city payment services.
+However, it also locked employees out of the city network and email accounts, while crippling most city payment services.

 According to a transcript of a May 22 meeting of the Maryland Cybersecurity Council, the state’s chief information security officer said that the city kept state officials “at arm’s length” in the early days of the attack.

 What Baltimore city services got affected?

 According to a May 22 story in The New York Times, the ransomware “took down voice mail, email, a parking fines database, and a system used to pay water bills, property taxes and vehicle citations.”
-Therefore, the city was forced to start delivering certain municipal services through manual means.
+Therefore, the city started delivering certain municipal services through manual means.

 Thankfully, the city continued to provide emergency services throughout the crisis, while also searching for offline methods of conducting other types of business.
 For example, the lack of network access delayed over 1,500 pending home sales.
 According to The Baltimore Sun, it took two weeks for city and real estate officials to “develop a manual workaround to check for liens and record deeds.”
 This slowdown caused home sales in the city to plummet by 18 percent during May.

 Even though most city employees regained network and email access, certain Baltimore city services remain impacted by the ransomware attack.
 For example, the city does not expect to send out water bills in June.

 Who was behind the Baltimore ransomware attack?